 At Postfity, we accept guest posts as long as they are:

-- RELEVANT to our audiences’ pain points and interests (social media marketing)
+- RELEVANT to our audiences’ main points and interests (social media marketing)

 - case studies showing how someone succeeded using a particular social medium